balzack/databag/doc/backlog.md

 # Backlog

+**Shade Messages:** apply different shade to each conversation member

 **Browser Notifications:** firefox and chrome push notifications for contact updates and communication events

 **Group Call:** support calls with a list of contacts